History of Deaf Missions

 Deaf Missions has produced the popular made-for-TV show, The Finger Food Cafe Show, and is producing Big Bible Stories in American Sign Language, a series of videos teaching deaf children stories in the Bible.
 The list goes on.
 Deaf Missions is faithful to its calling.

-In August of 2011, the International Bible Training Center (IBTC) was launched.
-The IBTC is a three-year program to prepare and equip people to become preachers, missionaries and evangelists who will go into the world and reach deaf people with the Gospel of Jesus.
+In August of 2011, the Deaf Missions Training Center (DMTC) was launched.
+The DMTC is a three-year program to prepare and equip people to become preachers, missionaries and evangelists who will go into the world and reach deaf people with the Gospel of Jesus.

 Speaking of "faithful," that word applies to the supporters of Deaf Missions, who prayed and gave through the years - some starting before 1970 and continuing to the present time!
 The board and staff are noted for their faithfulness.
 And Deaf Missions depends upon supporters who continue giving faithfully.
 Praise God for the faithfulness of all, because we ALL depend on Him.